· 3 min read

 • Add-ons: Banana, powdered sugar, or crushed nuts at the finish

-At a seafront stall in a tourist district or a mall café food court, the cook rolling dough beside the griddle will spread a band of Nutella across the sheet instead of cheese, and the result is a gözleme that points at no village at all.
+At a seafront stall in a tourist district, or a mall café food court, the cook rolling dough beside the griddle will spread a band of Nutella across the sheet where the cheese would normally go.
+The result is a gözleme that points at no village at all.
 It is the modern sweet turn on the fold: an Italian chocolate-hazelnut spread, born in a postwar Piedmont factory, dropped into a Turkish flatbread that predates it by centuries.
-The dough and the griddle and the fold are inherited; the filling is an import of the last few decades, aimed squarely at someone who wants the hot pulled bread without the spinach.
-There is nothing traditional about the chocolate, and the stalls that sell it do not pretend otherwise.
+The dough and the griddle and the fold are all inherited; only the filling is an import of the last few decades, aimed squarely at someone who wants the hot pulled bread without the spinach.
+Nothing about the chocolate is traditional, and the stalls that sell it do not pretend otherwise.

 The build is the cheese version with the cheese swapped for chocolate.
-A plain flour-and-water dough is rested and stretched by hand into a wide, near-translucent round, a thin even layer of Nutella is spread across one half rather than piled in a stripe, and the round is closed into a flat triangle or square that seals the spread inside.
-Onto the dry dome it goes, browning on both faces while the chocolate warms and slackens to a loose smear, sometimes finished with a wipe of butter on top.
-The restraint is the entire trick.
-A thin layer melts to a warm ribbon that stays put; a thick one boils, splits the seam, and pours out to scorch black on the iron, so the spread has to be metered the way a cheese filling is.
+A plain flour-and-water dough is rested and stretched by hand into a wide, near-translucent round, a thin even layer of Nutella is wiped across one half rather than piled in a stripe, and the round is closed into a flat triangle or square that seals the spread inside.
+Onto the dry dome it goes, browning on both faces while the chocolate warms and slackens, sometimes finished with a wipe of butter on top.
+Restraint is what makes it work.
+A thin layer melts to a warm ribbon that stays put; a thick one boils, splits the seam, and pours out to scorch black on the iron, so the spread gets metered the way a cheese filling does.

-It belongs to the café and the holiday boardwalk, and its grammar is a tourist-menu grammar rather than a market one.
-You order it by name off a laminated card, often with a photo, alongside a long list of other sweet fillings the same stall improvises; it is afternoon and dessert food, handed over for a child or a visitor rather than a commuter.
-Where the savory fold is bought from a seated village cook and named by its larder, this one is bought from a stand that has read its room and stocked a jar everyone recognizes.
-The plain cheese-and-greens gözleme it borrows its method from is a different proposition with its own logic and its own following.
+It belongs to the café and the holiday boardwalk, and it reads off a tourist menu rather than a market one.
+You order it by name from a laminated card, often with a photo, alongside a long list of other sweet fillings the same stall improvises: banana and chocolate, honey and walnut, a thread of kaymak clotted cream.
+It is afternoon and dessert food, handed over for a child or a visitor rather than a commuter on the way to work.
+Where the savory fold is bought from a seated village cook and named for whatever is in the larder, this one comes from a stand that has read its room and stocked a jar everyone already recognizes.
+The dough and the fold never change underneath it; only the sweet load on top does.

 A modern jar in an old fold

-The flatbread is old and undated; the filling has a sharp, recent, and entirely foreign birthday, which is the honest spine of this version.
-The chocolate-hazelnut spread inside it began in Alba, in the Piedmont region of Italy, where the baker Pietro Ferrero sold a first batch of a solid gianduja paste in 1946, leaning on local hazelnuts because cocoa was scarce and dear after the war.
+The flatbread is old and undated; the filling carries a sharp, recent, entirely foreign birthday, and that gap is the honest spine of this version.
+The spread inside it began in Alba, in the Piedmont region of northwest Italy, where the pastry maker Pietro Ferrero sold a first batch of a sliceable gianduja paste in 1946, leaning on local hazelnuts because cocoa was scarce and dear in the years after the war.

-That paste became spreadable in 1951, sold as Supercrema, and was reformulated and renamed for a European market a decade later.
-The Nutella brand was registered in 1963, and on 20 April 1964 the company shipped its first jar under that name.
-Everything about the filling, the recipe, the brand, the spreadable form, dates to a single Italian company within living memory, which is why no honest account can hand the chocolate gözleme an Anatolian pedigree.
+That paste was reworked into a spreadable form in 1951, sold as Supercrema, then reformulated and renamed for a wider European market a decade later.
+The Nutella name was registered in 1963, and the first jar carrying it left the Alba factory on 20 April 1964.
+The recipe, the brand, the spreadable texture, the name: all of it dates to a single Italian company within living memory, which is why no honest account can hand the chocolate gözleme an Anatolian pedigree.

 Read next